nicholasruggeri/px-to-rem-sass-mixin/README.md

 # Px to Rem Sass Mixin

-Just simple Sass mixin to convert ANY pixel value to rem.
+Just a simple Sass mixin to convert ANY pixel value to rem.

 ```
 p {